rmbailey/slate/source/includes/bodhicloud/apitutorial/0-getting-started/tutorial.md

 #Bodhi Cloud API Tutorials

 ## Overview
-The Bodhi Cloud API is secure environment where you can store your data and define secure access to various users based on permissions through a concept called Profiles.
-Profiles are how you associate a user with your data, you can grant full, read, write and update privileges to your data using the Bodhi Cloud API.
-The Bodhi Cloud API is a set of REST APIs that always return JSON.

-These tutorials are designed to show a user how to log in, see all the users in your namespace, create a type, delete that type, show you how to perform queries using the Bodhi Cloud APIs.
+These tutorials are designed to show a user how to log in, see all the users in a namespace, create a type, delete that type, and perform queries using the Bodhi Cloud APIs.

 ## Getting Started
 *Prerequisites*: You will need your login credentials which are provided by your Hot Schedules representative.